adamfowleruk/demo-paving/k8s/production/README.md

 Phase 1: Basic HATEOAS RESTful API sample
 - DONE Istio exposure on GET /v1/manage with basic load balancer as per book
-- Add HATEOAS and create 'addresses' and 'address/name' endpoints
+- DONE Add HATEOAS and create 'addresses' and 'address/name' endpoints
-- Ensure istio exposes these endpoints correctly, and that /v1 is added / rewritten to HATEOAS links
+- DONE Ensure istio exposes these endpoints correctly, and that /v1 is added / rewritten to HATEOAS links
-- Ensure /v1 and /v2 specifiers are working with specific named container versions
+- SHOULD WORK Ensure /v1 and /v2 specifiers are working with specific named container versions

+Phase 1a: Baseline pen test
+- Deploy port scan container instance and see what we can see on the local network
+- See what headers come back and if we need to remove any by default

+Phase 1b: Multiple ingress gateways / user types
+- Authenticated vs unauthenticated users
+- Unauthenticated redirect URL

+Phase 1c: Bring it up from scratch
+- Incorporate EKS terraform scripts into repo
+- Ensure Terraform installs latest Istio, and supporting components required

 Phase 2: Stack deployment
 - Create backing postgres db with persistent volume claim (single instance fine for now) (Shared DB across two rest endpoints)